cogment/cogment-doc/docs/reference/cli/directory/directory-client.md

 All directory client services have these options in common.

+### `timeout`

+The maximum duration for the execution of the request.
+The duration should be specified as a sequence of numbers followed by a unit suffix: "300ms", "1.5h" or "2h45m" are valid timeouts.
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

+Can be specified as:

+-   a command line option, e.g. `--timeout=1m`,
+-   an environment variable, e.g. `COGMENT_CLIENT_TIMEOUT=90s`,
+-   its default value is 30 seconds.

 ### `directory_endpoint`

 The grpc protocol endpoint where to find the Directory.